KiraCore/sekai-cli/docs/SEKAID_COMMANDS.md

 - Most commands support both JSON and text output formats via the `--output` flag
 - Transaction commands typically require the `--chain-id` flag
 - Query commands can specify a specific node with the `--node` flag
+- The container sets `SEKAID_HOME=/sekai` by default, so `--home` flag is not needed
-- The `--home` flag can be used to specify a custom configuration directory
+- The `--home` flag can be used to override the default configuration directory if needed
 - Use `--help` on any command or subcommand to see all available flags and options
 - Commands with multiple levels of subcommands follow a hierarchical structure as shown in the tree
 - Some modules (like customgov) have extensive sub-subcommand structures for complex operations